api integrations erp

 Executives want one URL "Log in to Odoo and click through three menus" A dedicated dashboard on top of a warehouse

-To make this concrete, picture a mid-sized B2B distributor running on Odoo Enterprise with around 120 employees.
+Use this as a worked example, not a case study.
+Picture a mid-sized B2B distributor running on Odoo Enterprise with around 120 employees.
 They sell through three channels:

 • A direct sales team on Odoo CRM